manavboss1/SpaceX-Rocket-Lander/README.md

 # SpaceX-Rocket-Lander
 # PPO
 # Overview
-This is the code for this video on Youtube by Siraj Raval.
+This is the code for this Project.
 Download OpenAI's Gym and Tensorflow as dependencies.

 PPO implementation for OpenAI gym environment based on Unity ML Agents: https://github.com/Unity-Technologies/ml-agents